vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/15/_index.md

 7, 8, 9, 10, 12, 15, 16, 17, 18.
 But for 15 and 16 and 17, this
 statement needs to be modified by rehearsal of the fact that SPP. prefixes to *yò ‘sya* of each of the *avasānarcas* of the Berlin ed. from 15.
 3 to 17.
-7, and also to the 3 remaining ​*avasānarcas* of 17, the words *tásya vrā́tyasya* with an *avasāna*-mark, but nevertheless makes his numbering as does the Berlin ed.⌋
+7, and also to the 3 remaining *avasānarcas* of 17, the words *tásya vrā́tyasya* with an *avasāna*-mark, but nevertheless makes his numbering as does the Berlin ed.⌋